 A visit to Bangkok is not complete without a trip to the famous flea market in Chatuchak.
 So, when we had the day off on last Sunday, our immediate plan was to go to Chatuchak.
 We took the taxi to Silom Road, made a short trip to Bangkok Bank’s Foreign Currency counter (opened 7 days a week) to exchange for some Thai Bahts and walked to the nearest BTS station at Sala Daeng.… [Click to read the rest] “The visit to flea market in Chatuchak”

 Day 8 in BangkokYou may have heard of Hanzel & Gretel story but have you ever wondered that a house made of sweets & candies can come in other forms too?

 We saw one in Bangkok.
 We finished work late, dropped by KFC along the busy Silom Street (Bangkok’s equivalent to New York’s Wall Street) to “tapau” our dinner and flagged down a cab for the ride back to our hotel.
-The taxi was a bit old unlike our previous rides with Altis and Vios.

 Working on an overseas assignment can be very tiring and challenging.
 There is a feeling to get the work done professionally and expediently.
 After all reputations are on the line – personal, company or country.

 But sometimes, we see something that is Malaysian in nature in a foreign country…whether it is about seeing a Proton Wira in Africa or seeing another Malaysian speaking the Bahasa Kebangsaan in Middle-East, our spirits are up and running.
-We forget the tiredness and strive to achieve the best.
-After all, we want to show case the best that Malaysians can do.

 One strong advice for those who want to venture out from the hotel room in Bangkok – make sure you keep the address of the hotel written in Thai.
 You will never know that will come in handy when talking to a taxi driver.